The News & Observer: History

 The Sentinel went bankrupt a little over ten years after the paper was first founded.
 The owners of the newly founded Raleigh Observer, Peter M. Hale and William L. Saunders, bought the now-bankrupt paper, ending its publication and focusing on the Raleigh Observer.
 After about ten years the paper ran out of money, so the two owners sold to the owner of the Raleigh News, Samuel A'Court Ashe.

 Ashe combined the two papers under the new banner The News and Observer in September 1880, making it the sole daily paper in Raleigh.
 Ashe ran the company personally until 1894, focusing on politics and the Democratic party.
 Ashe used connections within the Democratic Party to get an upper leg on upcoming stories.
 This model worked well for the paper until Ashe lost favor in the Democratic caucus, leading the paper to fall on hard financial times for the fourth time in its history.

 In 1894 the paper was sold at auction, this time to a Washington, North Carolina, native who was a strong Democratic supporter.
 Josephus Daniels, with help from Julian Carr and other friends, bought the paper.
 Quickly Daniels refocused the News and Observer to combat rampant corruption and other problems he saw within the state.
 Put differently by Daniels himself, "The News and Observer was relied upon to carry the Democratic message and to be the militant voice of White Supremacy, and it did not fail in what was expected, sometimes going to extremes in its partisanship."
 Daniels believed that "the greatest folly and crime" in U.S. history was granting Blacks the right to vote.

-In the findings of the Wilmington Race Riot Commission, Daniels is the only name mentioned as a cause of the Wilmington insurrection of 1898, According to historian Helen Edmonds, the paper "led in a campaign of prejudice, bitterness, vilification, misrepresentation, and exaggeration to influence the emotions of the whites against the Negro."
+In the findings of the Wilmington Race Riot Commission, Daniels is the only name mentioned as a cause of the Wilmington massacre, According to historian Helen Edmonds, the paper "led in a campaign of prejudice, bitterness, vilification, misrepresentation, and exaggeration to influence the emotions of the whites against the Negro."
 The result was the only successful coup d'état in American history, the overthrow of Wilmington's elected government by force.